dream-faster/fold/README.md

 ![Fold's main features](https://raw.githubusercontent.com/dream-faster/fold/main/docs/images/overview_diagrams/main_features.svg)

-- Composite Pipelines with Cross-Validation - [What does that mean?](#Fold-is-different)
+- Composite Models with Cross-Validation - [What does that mean?](#Fold-is-different)
 - Distributed computing - [Why is this important?](#Fold-is-different)
 - Update deployed models (coming in April) - [why is this important?](#Fold-is-different)